bagder/log/README.md

 and nghttp2 returned error on that and refused to cooperate.

-One of the offenders is the perhaps not too unknown service called [WordPress](https://wordpress.com/), which then by extension made that a few super popular RSS feeds also did not work.
+One of the offenders is the perhaps not too unknown service called [WordPress](https://wordpress.com/), which then by extension made a few super popular RSS feeds also not work.
 Like the one of [Bruce Schneier](https://www.schneier.com/) etc.

 After some frustrated ventilation on Twitter and some extremely helpful